19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Environmental Hazards.md

 ### Extreme Heat

-Creatures traveling in severely hot weather take 1d6 [Fire](../Combat/Damage%20Types/Fire.md) damage per level of danger they are in whenever they enter a hex.
+Creatures traveling in severely hot [Weather](Weather.md) take 1d6 [Fire](../Combat/Damage%20Types/Fire.md) damage per level of danger they are in whenever they enter a hex.

 ## Water